computerclubkec/microprocessor/programs/8086/README.md

 - [x] [q8](q8.asm): Write down an assembly language program to read a string and count the no of vowels in the string.
 Display the no of vowels in the string and the string without the vowels in it in a clear screen with reverse attribute.
 - [x] [q9](q9.asm): Write an assembly language program to get string input; count no. of vowels and display message ‘even vowels’ on the screen if the count is even otherwise display ‘odd vowels’.
 - [x] [q10](q10.asm): Write an assembly language program for 8086 to read string count the number of vowels in the string and display the string and its vowels count in a clear screen.
+- [x] [q11](q11.asm): Write assembly language program for 8086 to sort five numbers in ascending and descending order.